Theme your Women’s retreat

 Building connections

-Use your event to bridge generations
+Use your event to bride generations

 If there is a segment of your event that appeals to one generational group over another, incorporate creative ways to engage the other demographic.
 Instead of doing it the way it’s always been done, integrate a mix of session styles so that each segment in your audience feels like they can connect.